Ed-Hong/cshw/embedded-microprocessors/assignment2/README.txt

 Author: Edward Hong
 ----------------------------------------------------------------------------------------------------

-uestions 1 - 3 use "file.cpp".
+Questions 1 - 3 use "file.cpp".
 The program is compiled using gcc with the following terminal command: g++ -o file file.cpp

 The program accepts as a command line argument the name of the input file to be read.